First application

 Signals

-Research signals and execution-facing transforms can carry shape, precision, effect, and ownership checks into the build path.
+Research signals and execution-facing transforms carry the compiler's structural checks into the build path.

 Curves

-Curve construction, interpolation, bootstrapping, and rate transforms can be tied to stated domains and repeatable provenance.
+Curve construction, interpolation, bootstrapping, and rate transforms tie to stated domains and repeatable provenance.

 XVA